What is a Surgeon?

 Surgeons perform invasive surgeries and minimally invasive procedures.
 They perform surgeries that last minutes or hours.
 Some surgical procedures are quite extensive and tedious, while others are small procedures that require little surgery procedure.

 Surgeons who specialize in a particular area of study perform only that type of surgery.
 A specialist often has many years of experience performing a certain type of surgery and they choose to limit their career to that particular type.

-Fellowships continue the education of the doctor and further education allows the doctor to become a surgeon and become licensed to perform surgeries in their given country or state.
+Fellowships continue the education of the doctor and even further education allows the doctor to become a surgeon and become licensed to perform surgeries in their given country or state, and in their specialty.
 Most doctors choose to fellowship in the specialized area that they intend to become a part of.
-A doctor who plans to become a thoracic specialist may fellowship with an orthopedist in a orthopedic clinic.
-A doctor who wants to be a podiatrist surgeon would fellowship in a podiatrist office.
-This time of specialized fellowship allows the doctor to make a decision on his final area of study to become certified as a surgeon.

 What is the workplace of a Surgeon like?

 The workplace of surgeons is primarily in the operating room.
 They also meet with patients in an office and in their hospital rooms as well.
 Surgeons are on their feet for many hours at a time.
 A day often begins very early in the morning performing surgeries.
 They may have rounds that are done in the evening where they go around and check on their patients.